Kemayoran

-Kemayoran is a district of Central Jakarta, Jakarta in Indonesia.
-It was best known for the former Kemayoran Airport.
-It has been transforming as a new Central business district.
-As of 2022, it consists of numerous four and five star hotels, restaurants, premium office towers, hospitals as well as shopping and entertainment centers.
+Kemayoran is a district (kecamatan) of Central Jakarta, Jakarta in Indonesia.
+It was best known for the former Kemayoran Airport and it has been transforming as a new central business district.
+As of 2023, it consists of numerous four and five-star hotels, restaurants, premium office towers, hospitals as well as shopping and entertainment centers.
 Kemayoran is also home to the Jakarta Fair, the largest and longest fair in Southeast Asia that attracts more than 4 million visitors annually.